imqcam/uploader/README.md

     cd uploader
     poetry install

+## Running tests

 You can pick up the optional dependencies needed for running CI tests with:

     poetry install --with test

+And you can run all of the CI tests for the package with:

+    poetry run pytest